-HARICA constrains all of its subCAs according to RFC 5280.
+HARICA uses the name constraints extension per RFC5280, in order to limit the scope of Subordinate CAs.
 This extension is marked as "non-critical".

-Each subCA MUST be constrained to the domain name that the subCA signs for.
-For example, Aristotle University of Thessaloniki subCA will be limited to the "auth.gr" domain, using the name constraints extension.
+Each Institution's Subordinate CA Certificate MUST be constrained to one or more Domain Namespace owned by that Institution.
+For example, Aristotle University of Thessaloniki Subordinate CA Certificate is limited to the "auth.gr" Domain Namespace, using the name constraints extension.